 In the Modified Files view, under Precommit actions, click Check Project to make sure that your changes are ready to commit.

-To commit your changes to source control, click Commit Modified Files.
+To commit your changes to source control, click Commit.

 Enter a comment for your submission, and click Submit.

-Watch the messages as the example source control commits your changes.
+Watch the messages in the status bar as the source control commits your changes.

 To view and edit project details, on the Simulink Project tab, in the